numotrade/.github/profile/README.md

 # ![Group 222](https://github.com/numotrade/.github/assets/44106773/dc38a6fd-e902-4686-afbb-57358baddb50)

-**_Enabling exotic leverage on any token._**
+**_An Autonomous Bank._**

-Numo interacts with on-chain protocols to enable leverage on any token without trusted intermediaries.
-We are committed to an autonomous financial system that is usable and fair to everyone.
+Numo empowers anyone to access leverage or earn yield on any token.
+Our mission is to expand decentralized finance to the masses.

 ## Links